 - AdMob: SDK updates and availability of new APIs

-- Funding Choices for GDPR: Solution to help publishers gain consent for serving personalized ads to EEA users.
+- Funding Choices for user consent: Solution to help publishers gain consent for serving personalized ads to EEA users.
 (For more details, please contact your Google account manager.)

 Test carefully any implementation of these tools on your own site.

 I'm a publisher.
 What do I put in my consent message?

 Unfortunately we can’t tell you what your website or app consent message should say because it will largely depend on your approach to monetization, how you use personal data and the third party services you work with.
 However, we can give you some pointers.

 Here’s a message that might be appropriate for your website, if you use products like Google AdSense or similar products from other organisations.
 Just remember, you’ll need to adjust this to suit your own choice of vendors, uses of cookies and other information.

 Note: The example above talks about browser cookies.
 If you are writing a consent notice for an app, you might want to reference "mobile identifiers" instead of cookies.